SCLElections/jupyterstream/jupyterstream/README.md

 ## Setup
 To run the demo you will need to modify within `demo_path.py` the path to this `jupyterstream` location.
+To run the parallelisation part, the GNU [`parallel`](http://savannah.gnu.org/projects/parallel/) is required.

 ## `runipy_wrapper.py`